swifticul/prismatic-api/README.md

 **READ:**
 This project is provided as-is, without any warranty or guarantee.
 The user assumes all risks and responsibilities for its usage.
 I and contributors will not be held liable for any damages or issues caused by the use of this software.
 THROUGHOURLY read this entire README before asking me questions.

-Play the official Discord game where this bot comes from!: https://discord.gg/P7xTUTBdRb
+The official Discord game where this bot comes from is being worked on, stay tuned for updates.

 ## Installation